pryv/dev-site/src/documents/reference-sections/admin.html.md

 #### Parameters

 The new access's data: see [access](#data-structure-access).
-Additionally, if a `defaultName` property is set on the new access' channel / folder permission objects, the corresponding channels / folders will be created with that name.
+Additionally, if a `defaultName` property is set on the new access' stream permission objects, the corresponding streams will be created with that name.

 #### Successful response: `201 Created`